OlivierBlanvillain/master-thesis/content.md

 Conclusion and Future Work
 ==========================

-- In this report, we presented the scala-js-transport library which simplifies Scala.js networking,
-- switching between communication technology
-- switching between platform, ez!
-- supports network programing model
-- sets the basics for cross platform network utilities

-- As an example, cross platform mutiplayer game survivor, which relies on the scala-lag-comp for lag-come.
-- The overall architecture of the games takes great advantage of the functional programming capabilities of Scala and it's type checking.
-The resulting implementation is both easy to understand and to maintain,
-- would not be the came in JS

-Future work could investigate

-- new transport implementations, Web workers come to mind
-- reactive-stream wrapper @reactivestreams

-- More utilities on top of Transport reconnection
+In this report, we presented the scala-js-transport library which simplifies Scala.js networking.
+The library supports several communication technologies over different platforms, and allows its users to develop in various network programing models.
+In addition, it also sets the basics for the creation of cross platform networking utilities.
+Our work includes an example of such utility, a predictive latency compensation framework for peer to peer applications.
+The framework takes great advantage of the functional programming capabilities of Scala to allow the elaboration of easy to understand and easy to maintain applications.
+The project is concluded with the remake of a retrogame called Survivor, which puts together the scala-js-transport library and the scala-lag-comp framework to provide online, real-time mutiplayer features.

+Future work could investigate the support of Web Workers @webworkers2012 in the scala-js-transport library.
+Web Workers allow parallel computations on web browsers, and as such, are not directly related to networking.
+However, in the current implementations, Web Workers communicate by message passing, where messages are copied from one Worker to another using *structured cloning*, thus being similar to a communication over the network.

+Another possible direction would be to add communication via streams of data as another network programming model.
+The Reactive Stream initiative @reactivestreams defines a standard for stream processing with non-blocking back pressure.
+Being currently targeted at Java virtual machines, the project could benefit from a implementation for JavaScript engines, which would have its place as part of the scala-js-transport library.